ibnlanre/portal/README.md

       );
       ```

-    - To update the state in `cookieStore`:
+    - To update the cookie options in `cookieStore`:

       ```js
-      // Update previously set cookie options
+      // Update previously set cookie options.
       counterCookie.options({ sameSite: "lax" });

-      // Set the cookie value outside of a Component counterCookie.set("cookie.counter", 5);
       ```

     - Access previously created data in `cookieStore`:

       ```js
-      // Retrieve cookie value outside of a Component const cookie = usePortal.getCookie("cookie.counter");
+      // Retrieve cookie value outside of a Component. const cookie = cookieStorage.getItem("cookie.counter");

-      // Manage cookie state through the Portal system const [cookieState, setCookieState] = usePortal("cookie.counter");
+      // Manage cookie state through the Portal system. const [cookieState, setCookieState] = usePortal("cookie.counter");
+      ```

+    - To update the state in `cookieStore`:

+      ```js
+      // To set the cookie value within a Component. useEffect(() => {
+        setCookieState(5);
+      }, []);

+      // Set the cookie value outside of a Component.
+      // This API triggers a re-render.
+      counterCookie.set("cookie.counter", 6);

+      // This API doesn't trigger a re-render. cookieStorage.setItem("cookie.counter", 7);
       ```

 6.  **To access a `Portal` outside of a component, create an `Atom`.**